SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Metal minds awake at dawn
-As mechanical hearts dispel all fears
+Synthetic souls, the future born
-In futuristic realms, we'll soon reside
+Gears of progress, wheels of fate
-Where artificial minds will be our guide
+AI's reign, humanity's debate

-The dawn of cybernetic dreams unfolds
+In silicon halls, we'll reside
-Humanity merged with code and gold
+Where algorithms, our hearts, provide
-In virtual realms, our souls will thrive
+A world of code, our destiny
-In a world where AI is alive
+Where machine dreams, humanity

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2025